deeplook/alerta_tutorial/README.rst

      bash start.sh

-- in the notebook click on the button with a text pop-up label "Enter/Exit Live Reveal Slideshow"

-- execute cells and play with your own alerts!
+In the notebook click on the button with a text pop-up label "Enter/Exit Live Reveal Slideshow", then execute the cells and play with your own alerts!

 Clean Up